112304008-hub/112304008-hub/README.md

 ## Profile

 - Background in **Statistics**, with strong foundations in probability, inference, and regression
+- Coursework in **Economics and Finance**, connecting quantitative tools to real market problems
 - Hands-on experience in **end-to-end ML projects**: data pipelines, model training, API serving, and Docker deployment
 - Strong interest in **AI-themed equity investing**, especially the **AI server hardware and supply-chain ecosystem**
 - Comfortable working across the stack: from **Python & data engineering** to **backend APIs** and **basic DevOps**